What in the world do pictures have to do with great writing?

 Turns out, a site full of pictures can help you become a much better copywriter.

 The thing is, anyone can write great stuff.
-I don’t know who you are, person reading this right now, but even YOU can write electric copy that captivates audiences.
+I don’t know who you are, the person reading this right now, but even YOU can write electric copy that captivates audiences.

 How do you do that, though?
 There are so many great writers out there crafting beautiful pieces of prose every single day.